wawandco/oxpecker/README.md

 One important part to mention is that the build command will not attempt to build the CLI folder.
 Instead the developer will need to do it when needed, either on the CLI

 Either on your Dockerfile or your build system you should include something like `go build ./cmd/cli` to ensure that the cli binary gets to your running environment.

+## Ox vs Buffalo CLI

+As mentioned earlier, Ox is not the official CLI for the Go Buffalo development ecosystem, Buffalo provides the `buffalo` command.

+Ox is based on the experience we have had at [Wawandco](https://wawand.co) developing sustainable and scalable systems for our clients with Buffalo, where we've evidenced that Buffalo (the library) serves as a huge productivity booster.

+We decided to build our own CLI because we don't want to impact others productivity with the choices we've made but we think this could be useful for apps that are starting.

+Ox is based on the plugin system that Mark Bates has intended to use in `buffalo-cli`, and allows to add extra plugins based on specific development workflows.

+Ox also considers building multiple binaries instead of packing everything in the same binary (how the `buffalo` cli works).
+See more on the #building section.
 ## Credits & Acknowledgements

 Oxpecker would not be possible without the continuous feedback from the engineering team at [Wawandco](https://wawand.co), the continuous conversations we have inside the company allow us to be always looking for better ways to do things on the CLI.